 8 – 10 Weeks of Age

-Physical Exam – Included with every vaccine and Feline Leukemia check.
-We will check your kitten out from Whiskers to Tail Tip for any abnormalities or potential future concerns.
+Physical Exam – Included with every vaccine and heartworm check at our hospital, regardless of age.
+We will check your puppy out from nose to tail for any abnormalities or potential future concerns.

-1st DRC – Initially a series of 3 vaccines, then annual boosters.
-This vaccine protects your kitten against the following diseases:
+1st DHPP – Initially a series of 3 vaccines, which protect against the following diseases:

 12 – 14 Weeks of Age

-Rabies — The initial Rabies vaccine, and booster are approved for 1 year.
+Rabies — The initial Rabies vaccine is approved for 1 year.
+The subsequent vaccines are approved for 3 years.
 Rabies is a viral disease of the nervous system.
-It is spread through saliva (bite wounds) and is Always Fatal.
-This disease is also Contagious to Humans.
+It is spread through saliva or blood (bite wounds) and is Always Fatal.
+This disease is also Contagious to Humans, and is a Vaccine Required By State Law For All Dogs.

 16 – 20 Weeks of Age